K0F/2013/README.md

 The sketches are organized by months of year.
 This structure can make a feel of a superior organization, which in fact is false, it is rather mess with all ideas and unfinished concepts placed in kind of plain time-line space.
 Feel free to dig in and recycle anything useful for you.. when you find something like this, do not hesitate to contact me.

-##Sketches Running Online
+##Sketches Running On-line

 There is a kind of selection hosted on [Open Processing](http://www.openprocessing.org/user/3942), these are mostly a bit *obsolete* Java applets selected for being able to run in a browser.

 ##Rendered Outputs

-Other way of online presentation is quite heavily re-compressed (mpeg4) videos, they are more widely accepted due to more "standard media form".
+Other way of on-line presentation is quite heavily re-compressed (h264) videos, they are more widely accepted due to more "standard media form".
 The most of these outputs are available on [Vimeo](https://vimeo.com/kof/videos).

 ##Archival Code Bits and Pieces